In this article, we outline our top options for the very best dog crates for high anxiety dogs.

 Dogs living with high anxiety, though.
 That’s an entirely different story altogether.

-These are the dogs that have a very difficult time when they are left on their own.
-And they don’t even have to be left alone all that long, either!
 Some dogs with very severe separation anxiety can start to get stressed out and overwhelmed when they are left alone for just 10 or 15 minutes, even.

 Some of the common signs and symptoms you’ll want to be on the lookout for to diagnose high anxiety dogs can include, but are not limited to: